rainerwanjohi384-cell/MealMate-backend/README.md

 - `planned_date`: Optional planned date
 - `created_at`, `updated_at`: Timestamps

-## 👥 Contributing
+## Contributing

-This project is part of a group project.
+This is a group project.
 To contribute:

 1. **Create a feature branch**
    ```bash